A single copy of this article may be reprinted for personal, noncommercial use only.

 Rupture of membranes: Your water breaks

-If your water breaks at home — or if you're uncertain whether the fluid is amniotic fluid, urine or something else — consult your health care provider right away.
-He or she will evaluate you and your baby to determine the next steps.
+If your water breaks — or if you're uncertain whether the fluid is amniotic fluid, urine or something else — consult your health care provider or head to your delivery facility right away.
+You and your baby will be evaluated to determine the next steps.

 If the amniotic sac is no longer intact, timing becomes important.
-The longer it takes for labor to start after your water breaks, the greater the risk of developing an infection.
-If labor doesn't begin on its own, your health care provider might need to induce your labor.
+The longer it takes for labor to start after your water breaks, the greater your or your baby's risk of developing an infection.
+Your health care provider might stimulate uterine contractions before labor begins on its own (labor induction).
 In the meantime, avoid doing anything that could introduce bacteria into your vagina, such as having sex.

 Contractions: When labor pains begin